William Wallace Stewart Johnston

-Sir William Wallace Stewart Johnston, (21 December 1887 – 21 August 1962) was a medical practitioner and an Australian Army officer who served in the First and Second World Wars.
+Brigadier Sir William Wallace Stewart Johnston, (21 December 1887 – 21 August 1962) was a medical practitioner and an Australian Army officer who served in the First and Second World Wars.
 During the latter conflict he was in charge of medical services during the Kokoda Track campaign.

 Early life

 William Wallace Stewart Johnston was born in South Yarra, Victoria, on 21 December 1887, the second son of William Edward Johnston, a barrister who later became a County Court of Victoria judge, and his wife Clara Jane, née Wallace.
 He was a grandson of James Johnston.

-Johnston was educated at was educated at Melbourne Grammar School, and then entered Trinity College at the University of Melbourne, where he studied medicine.
-He graduated with his dual Bachelor of Medicine, Bachelor of Surgery (MBBS) degrees in 1914, and became a resident medical officer at Melbourne Hospital.
+Johnston was educated at Melbourne Grammar School, and then entered Trinity College at the University of Melbourne, where he studied medicine.
+He graduated with his dual Bachelor of Medicine, Bachelor of Surgery degrees in 1914, and became a resident medical officer at Melbourne Hospital.

-Great War
+First World War

-Johnston joined the First Australian Imperial Force (1st AIF) on 7 July 1915, and was commissioned as a captain in the Australian Army Medical Corps.
-On 18 December 1915, he embarked for Egypt on the SS Karoola, a hospital ship.
+Johnston joined the Australian Imperial Force (AIF) on 7 July 1915, and was commissioned as a captain in the Australian Army Medical Corps.
+He embarked for Egypt on 18 December on the SS Karoola, a hospital ship.
 On arrival on 2 February 1916, he was posted to the 3rd Field Ambulance.
-On 27 March 1916, he embarked at Alexandria on the SS Kinstonian for the Western Front via Marseille.

-On 1 August 1916, Johnston was posted to the 12th Battalion as its Regimental Medical Officer (RMO).
-He was awarded the Military Cross (MC) for Battle of Mouquet Farm.
+On 27 March, he embarked at Alexandria on the SS Kinstonian for the Western Front via Marseille.
+He was posted to the 12th Battalion as its Regimental Medical Officer on 1 August 1916, and was awarded the Military Cross for Battle of Mouquet Farm.
 His citation read:

 For conspicuous gallantry and devotion to duty during operations.
 When his battalion was relieved, he stayed behind to tend the wounded, and then went forward through a heavy enemy barrage and dressed a wounded officer and several other men in the front trench.
 He also tended others while returning under fire.

 Johnson was promoted to major on 17 September 1917.
 Four days later he suffered gunshot wounds to the neck and chest in the Battle of Passchendaele, and was evacuated to England.
-He was recommended for the Victoria Cross (VC), but his citation was downgraded to the Distinguished Service Order (DSO).
+He was recommended for the Victoria Cross, but his recommendation was downgraded to the Distinguished Service Order.
 He was also mentioned in despatches.
 His DSO citation read:

 For conspicuous gallantry and devotion to duty.
 While the enemy were shelling very heavily the positions where assaulting troops were assembled he went out into the open with an absolute disregard of personal safety and attended to the wounded where they lay.
 After the attack was launched he continued to work for several hours under avery heavy enemy barrage until severely wounded.
 On many previous occasions his fearlessness and devotion to duty while acting as regimental M.O. have been most conspicuous.

 Johnston did not rejoin the 12th Battalion until 1 May 1918.
 He embarked for Australia on the on 27 September 1919, over ten months after the armistice of 11 November 1918 which ended the war, and his AIF appointment was terminated on 21 January 1920.